 This option controls whether script and model tools are run through a compatibility-checking routine.
 If the model or script tool contains reference to a data format, tool, or Python syntax that is no longer supported, an error message is returned.

-- Checked—Model and script tools will be checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.
+- Checked—Model and script tools are checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.

-- Unchecked—No compatibility check will be run before tool execution.
+- Unchecked—No compatibility check is run before tool execution.
 This is the default.

-You can use the Analyze Tools For Pro geoprocessing tool to manually perform the same compatibility check.
+You can use the Analyze Tools For Pro tool to manually perform the same compatibility check.

-The Script Editor determines which application or Python integrated development environment (IDE) is used to edit Python script tools and Python toolboxes.
-When you right-click a script tool or Python toolbox and select Edit, this application will open.
+This option determines which application or Python integrated development environment (IDE) is used to edit Python script tools and Python toolboxes.
+When you right-click a script tool or Python toolbox and select Edit, this application opens.